w1ter-lab/w1ter-lab/README.md

 # 💫 About Me:
-💻 I am a novice programmer, working with codes such as: Lua and PHP.
+💻 I am a novice programmer, working with codes such as: PHP, Lua, HTML, CSS (A little bit), JavaScript (A little bit).

 ## 🌐 Socials: